DanielAbalde/OpenAI-for-Grasshopper/README.md

 # OpenAI for Grasshopper

-This Grasshopper plugin (.gha) is a implementation of the OpenAI API for .NET: https://github.com/betalgo/openai that I made quickly to play with the OpenAI API from Grasshopper.
+This Grasshopper plugin (.gha) is an implementation of the OpenAI API for .NET: https://github.com/betalgo/openai that I made quickly to play with the OpenAI API from Grasshopper.

 Keep in mind that it is still a work in progress, not everything has been tested, and it may not be continued.
 Also note that OpenAI has a paid API, so it's not free to use.